productiveme/accounts-asana/README.md

-## accounts-github
+## accounts-asana

-Github OAuth2 login service for use with Meteor Auth
+Asana OAuth2 login service for use with Meteor Auth

 ### Package Dependencies